 Before we get to explaining how WhatsApp payments may not be the right fit for your business, here is a small excerpt on how it works.

-News about WhatsApp payments launching in India broke a couple months ago.
+News about WhatsApp payments launching in India broke a couple of months ago.
 It was speculated that it would work on UPI (Unified Payments Interface), a framework built upon the IMPS method that helps money reach your bank directly from one account to another.

 We got access to WhatsApp’s latest feature and tested it out.
 Here’s where/how you can activate it once it’s available publicly.